-7. Restitution, and/or

-8. Confiscation.
+Restitution.

-In assigning a sanction and/or terms and conditions for inappropriate student conduct, the hearing officer, in consultation with the Vice Provost designee, will consider:
+In assigning a sanction and/or conditions for inappropriate student conduct, the hearing officer, in consultation with the Vice Provost designee, will consider factors, including:

-a) Facts of the case as presented from all relevant sources, including the responding student,
+Facts of the case as presented from all relevant sources, including the parties;

-b) Existence of any physical evidence or written or oral information provided by the responding student and/or witnesses,
+Existence of any physical evidence or written or oral information provided by the parties;

-c) Type and severity of the offense,
+Type and severity of the offense;

-d) Impact on the victim(s), the educational community and its members,
+Impact on the reporting party, the educational community, and its members;

-e) Previous incidents of prohibited conduct committed by the accused student, and
+Previous incidents of prohibited conduct committed by the responding student; and

-f) The ability and/or willingness of the student to accept responsibility.
+The ability and/or willingness of the responding student to accept responsibility.

 Parents or guardians of students under 21 may be contacted by an NDSU administrator following alcohol and/or other drug related incidents.